jackwuwei/gptspeaker/README.md

   > Windows 11 users: If the application is stalling when calling the text-to-speech API, make sure you have applied all current security updates ([link](https://learn.microsoft.com/en-us/windows/release-health/resolved-issues-windows-11-22h2#2924msgdesc)).

 ## OpenAI
 The conversational speaker uses OpenAI's models to hold a friendly conversation.
 Below are the steps to create a new account and access the AI models.
+Supports OpenAI official API or Azure OpenAI API, just choose one.
 ### 1. OpenAI Account
   1. In a web browser, navigate to https://aka.ms/maker/openai.
 Click `Sign up`.
         > NOTE: can use a Google account, Microsoft account, or email to create a new account.